nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 # NSg   . .
 NPr/ISg V/J   V       R       P  D   NPrSg NSg/V/J .
 >
 #
 > “ It        was the best butter  , ” the March Hare    meekly replied .
 # .
-NPrSg/ISg V   D   NPrSg/J NSg/V/J . .
+NPrSg/ISg V   D   J    NSg/V/J . .
 D   NPrSg NSg/V/J J/R    V/J     .
 >
 #
 > “ Yes   , but     some  crumbs must  have   got in        as    well    , ” the Hatter grumbled : “ you